Jupithon was on

 So, in the Jupithon, a flag (a purpose-made banner with the club's emblem) was carried in a Jupiter and transferred at the end of each stage (leg) to the next flag-carrying Jupiter.
 There were 25 stages (legs) with 30 Jupiters involved, at least two Jupiters per stage with some hand-over at places of classic car interest.

-The Jupithon was completed with no hold-ups at all!
+The Jupithon was successfully completed with no hold-ups.

 Tuesday 4 September

-Start point: outside the Castle Museum, Eye of York, York.
+Start point: outside the Castle Museum, Eye of York, York YO1 9RY.
 Departure 09:30.
-Two Jupiters (of H Bryan and D Peacock) then travelled to the Croft Race circuit (Dalton-on-Tees) arriving at 11:00.
-The flag then departed in the one and only Jowett Jupiter Mk2!
-This was Allan Fishburn's creation; Mike Smailes accompanied Allan.
-Also the Jupiter of Will Calvert, heading for Bradford, Yorkshire, the Morrison supermarket (at the former Jowett works) 275 Bradford Rd, Idle, Bradford).
+Two Jupiters then travelled to the Croft Race circuit (Dalton-on-Tees DL2 2PL) arriving at 11:00.
+The flag then departed in the one and only Mk2 Jowett Jupiter ! for Bradford, Yorkshire, to the Morrison supermarket (which is at the former Jowett factory) at 275 Bradford Rd, Idle, Bradford BD10 8EG).
 It arrived at 13:10.
-Alastair Gregg then departed with the flag at 13:40 accross the Pennines for Gawsworth Hall (just south of Macclesfield) and arrived at about 15:30, where the JCC provided a rapturous 'guard of honour' of local Jowetts.
-The Jupithon then continued with John Jackson the flag-bearer for the Llangollen Motor Museum at Pentire Felin, Llangollen, arriving at about 17:30 to be met by John & Sue Powter in their Mead Jupiter and Jon & Sue Roberts in their standard Mk1.
-The Jupithon departed Llangollen for the overnight stop at Church Stoke, Montgomeryshire.
+It then departed at 13:40 for Gawsworth Hall (Church Lane, Gawsworth, just south of Macclesfield) and arrived at about 15:30, where the Jowett Car Club provided a 'guard of homour'.
+The Jupithon then departed at 15.50 for the Llangollen Motor Museum at Pentire Felin, Llangollen LL20 8EE, arriving at about 17:30.
+Next, the Jupithon departed Llangollen for the overnight stop at Church Stoke, Montgomeryshire.

 Below: the start of the Scottish leg at By Blair Atholl, Perthshire.